gschmutz/integration-architecture-workshop/01-environment/docker/data-transfer/readme.txt

-Place files you want to have transferred into the Namenode here.
+Place data to be mapped into the various containers in here